-If you have an area set up that is just for you, a space that makes you feel good, offers inspiration.
-You can have colors that make you feel good, plants and any items that are conducive to your creativity.
+If you have an area set up that is just for you—a space that makes you feel good—it will offer inspiration.
+You can have colors that make you feel good, plants, and any items that are conducive to your creativity.

 Leaving things to chance is never a good idea if you want to be able to predict future outcomes.

 Setting time in your schedule is crucial to getting your book written.
 If you don’t have a writing mentor/coach to answer to, you should be your own boss and answer to yourself.